CivicActions/docker-ckan-ed/README.md

 # Docker Compose setup for the US Deparment of Education project

-**Note**: This is intended just as a development setup.
+> This is intended just as a development setup.
 Don't push any production specific configuration or code, specially secrets.

 Based on the main [Docker Compose setup](https://github.com/okfn/docker-ckan) for CKAN.